rafa-br34/py-wg/examples/README.md

 ## List of examples and their purpose

+Every example has a comment at the top of what it should output when successfully ran.

 - `icmp-round-trip.py`: Demonstrates how to perform an ICMP ping over WireGuard.
 - `udp-round-trip.py`: Demonstrates how to connect a WireGuard peer and send UDP packets to DNS servers using `dnslib`.
 - `syn-scan.py`: Demonstrates how to perform a SYN scan over WireGuard.
+- `scapy-icmp6.py`: Demonstrates how to send ICMPv6 packets over WireGuard using `scapy` for encoding.

 In the future more examples will be added to demonstrate different use cases of the library, such as: